 The scope of GASB Statements Nos.
 68 and 71 address accounting and financial reporting for pensions that are provided to employees of state and local governmental employers that meet certain characteristics.
 These Statements establish standards for measuring and recognizing liabilities, deferred outflows/inflows of resources and expense/expenditures.
 For defined benefit pensions such as the FRS plans, GASB Statements Nos.
 68 and 71 identify methods and assumptions that should be used to project benefit payments, discount projected benefit payments to their actuarial present value and attribute that present value to periods of employee service.
 Pursuant to these Statements, the District is required to record a liability for its proportionate share of pension liabilities as reported by the FRS plans.
 While these Statements require recognition and disclosure of the unfunded pension liability, there is no requirement that such liability be funded.
 Accordingly, a deficit in unrestricted net position should not be considered, solely, as evidence of financial difficulties.
 The adoption of GASB Statements Nos.
 68 and 71 resulted in a material increase in the District's liabilities and a material decrease in the District's net position.
-As a result of GASB Statement No. 68, the District's proportionate share of the net pension liabilities of the FRS Pension Plan totaled \$860.6 million at June 30, 2018.
-The net pension liability was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined an actuarial valuation as of that June 30, 2017.
-The District's proportionate share of the net pension liability was based on the District's fiscal year contributions relative to the fiscal year contributions of all participating members.
-At June 30, 2017, the District's proportion was 2.91%, which was an increase of 0.16% from its proportion measured as of June 30, 2016.
+As a result of GASB Statement No. 68, the District's proportionate share of the net pension liabilities of the FRS Pension Plan totaled \$874.6 million at June 30, 2019.
+The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined an actuarial valuation as of that July 1, 2018.
+The District's proportionate share of the net pension liability was based on the District's 2017-18 Fiscal Year contributions relative to the total 2017-18 Fiscal Year contributions of all participating members.
+At June 30, 2018, the District's proportion was 2.90%, which was a decrease of 0.01% from its proportion measured as of June 30, 2017.

-As of June 30, 2018, the District reported a net pension liability of \$442.5 million for its proportionate share of the HIS Plan's net pension liability.
-The net pension liability was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2016, with update procedures being used to determine liabilities as of June 30, 2017.
-The District's proportionate share of the net pension liability was based on the District's fiscal year contributions relative to the total fiscal year contributions of all participating members.
-As of June 30, 2017, the District's proportionate share was 4.14%, which was an increase of 0.18% from its proportionate share measured as of June 30, 2016.
-See APPENDIX B hereto, including the Management's Discussion and Analysis and Note 16 to the Basic Financial Statements and the Required Supplementary Information, for additional information relating to the District's implementation of GASB Statements Nos.
+As of June 30, 2019, the District reported a net pension liability of \$436.7 million for its proportionate share of the HIS Plan's net pension liability.
+The current portion of the net pension liability is the District's proportionate share of benefit payments expected to be paid within one year, net of the District's proportionate share of the HIS Plan's fiduciary net position available to pay that amount.
+The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2018, and update procedures were used to determine liabilities as of July 1, 2018.
+The District's proportionate share of the net pension liability was based on the District's 2017-18 Fiscal Year contributions relative to the total 2017-18 Fiscal Year contributions of all participating members.
+As of June 30, 2018, the District's proportionate share was 4.13%, which was a decrease of 0.01% from its proportionate share measured as of June 30, 2017.
+See APPENDIX B hereto, including the Management's Discussion and Analysis and Note 15 to the Basic Financial Statements and the Required Supplementary Information, for additional information relating to the District's implementation of GASB Statements Nos.
 68 and 71.